mrhubbs/jigs/README.md

   1. Tailwind error seems to break rebuild.

-  1. Move the base Webpack config into forge.
-Figure out how to extend it in the project directories.
+  1. Figure out how to extend the base Webpack config in forge in the project directories.
 Figure out *what* kinds of things should be changed and what kind of interface for changing would be *nice*.

-  1. Create a mechanism in prototype mode to inject file changes if dependencies change.
-Use this to re-process the source files if the layouts or includes change, or to re-process the CSS if the tailwind file changes.

-  1. Prevent metalsmith-in-place from looking at every file - it seems to be ignoring it's pattern option.

   1. Document `forge.config.js`.